Darryl-Mbae/alx-low_level_programming/README.md

-# Alx low levl programmning
+# Alx low level programmning

 First do yo know why we use gcc -Wall -Werror -Wextra -pedantic -std=gnu89
 * -Wall: Enables a set of warning messages that catch common programming errors and potential issues.
 It stands for "all warnings."